-We will now describe a large library of rapidly-computable orthonormal bases, constructed by a recursive decomposition algorithm which takes advantage of the rapid growth of the number of subtrees of a binary tree.
-We also describe an efficient search algorithm which can be used to maximize transform coding gain (or minimize entropy) over all the bases which fall from the tree.
-The vectors which make up these bases are discrete approximations to wavelet packets, which are described in detail in several papers [1, 3, 2].
+We will now describe a large library of rapidly computable orthonormal bases, constructed by a recursive decomposition algorithm that takes advantage of the rapid growth of the number of subtrees of a binary tree.
+We also describe an efficient search algorithm that can be used to maximize transform coding gain (or minimize entropy) over all the bases that fall from the tree.
+The vectors that make up these bases are discrete approximations to wavelet packets, which are described in detail in several papers [2, 3, 5].
 We will fix our attention on the Haar-Walsh wavelet packets.
 It is relatively easy to generalize this example to the other wavelet packet approximate Karhunen-Loève expansions.

-Let S and D be two operators which, together with their respective adjoints S^ and D^ , are defined on sequences by the following formulas:
+Let S and D be two operators that, together with their respective adjoints S^ and D^ , are defined on sequences by the following formulas: